TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

 Data Protection

 Anyone who provides The Register with personal information is given the opportunity to manage how that information is used.
 This includes opting out of any services and restricting the use of that information.
-You can do that by visiting this address or by contacting The data controller (Caroline Wilson).
+You can do that by visiting this address or by contacting The data controller (Caroline Cash).

 Accessing your Data